☣️ UN 2719 • CLASS 5

 Vapor DensityNot applicable (solid oxidizer)

-Water ReactivitySoluble in water forming a weak oxidizing solution; no violent reaction but handle carefully
+Water ReactivitySoluble in water, forming an oxidizing solution; no violent reaction expected

 Chemical details are general reference only.
 Always verify with current SDS, ERG, and SOP/SOG.